AI IN PRODUCTION

 The Two Memory Problems Every Production Agent Has

 Most agent failures aren't model failures — they're memory failures.
-Agents need two completely different memory systems working together: working memory (the live context window) and long-term memory (persistent external storage).
-Confusing the two, or leaning entirely on one, is why agents go off the rails on long tasks.
+Agents need two completely different memory systems working together: working memory and long-term memory.

 March 25, 2026 · 5 min read